Welcome to today's edition of the Rush 24-7 podcast.

 Because it's easy to say yes and befriend somebody, particularly if they're a powerful person on the other end of the phone.

-Yeah, I can get rushed to do that.
+Yeah, I can get Rush to do that.

-But the way he fought this disease, um it was it was just terrible to watch it.
+But the way he fought this disease, it was just terrible to watch it.

 But it was also inspiring.

-I last time I was able to talk to him meaningfully was a couple of Wednesdays ago in his uh his hospital room.
+I Last time I was able to talk to him meaningfully was a couple of Wednesdays ago in his hospital room.

-And short-term memory was uh mostly gone, but he could he remembered the magazine that he came from 27 years ago.
+And short-term memory was mostly gone, but he remembered the magazine that he came from 27 years ago.

 There's nobody who can do what you do.